nate-johnston/neutron/doc/source/devref/quality_of_service.rst

 By default, a QoS policy that is assigned to a network will apply only to that network's internal ports (for dhcp, load balancing, etc.).
-In the future, we may wish to override this restriction (in order, for example, to limit ingress traffic from routers on an external network.
+In the future, we may wish to override this restriction (in order, for example, to limit ingress traffic from routers on an external network).
 (For details, see neutron.objects.qos.rule.QosRule).

 The following database objects are defined in schema:

 * QosPolicy: directly maps to the conceptual policy resource.
-* QosNetworkPolicyBinding, QosPortPolicyBinding: defines an attachment between a Neutron resource and a QoS policy.
+* QosNetworkPolicyBinding, QosPortPolicyBinding: define an attachment between a neutron resource and a QoS policy.
 * QosBandwidthLimitRule: defines the ingress bandwidth limit rule type, characterized by a max kbps and a max burst kbps.
-* QosDscpMarkingRule: defines the the DSCP rule type, characterized by an even integer between 0 and 63 (examples: 0, 8, 10, 12, 14, or 16).
+* QosDscpMarkingRule: defines the the DSCP rule type, characterized by an integer between 0 and 63 (examples: 0, 8, 10, 12, 14, or 16).

 All database models are defined in: